 Fairtrade Steering Group

-The hard work of the local Fairtrade steering group was rewarded in November 2018 when both the Fairtrade Foundation UK and Fairtrade Ireland accredited Newry, Mourne and Down with Fairtrade district status.
+The hard work of the local Fairtrade steering group was rewarded in November 2018 when the Newry, Mourne and Down area was awarded Fairtrade district status.
 Chairman of Council Councillor Mark Murnin is pictured, along with members of the steering group, receiving the official certificate.

 Interested in being a member of the Fairtrade steering group for Newry, Mourne and Down?
 Contact email@example.com.